blakeanneberg/Data_Vis_with_Tableau/notes.md

 5. Continuity: making sure the group works with all the info shown.
 6. Connection: Thanks that are connected to each other with a line are related

+## Contrast
+- Use color to differentiate from other items.
+Show other items, but make them the same color.

+## Pre-Attentive attributes
+- Way to get a brain to focus on certain aspects of a visualization.
+- Memory of humans
+1. Iconic
+2. Short Term
+3. Long Term

 # Exam for Week 2 questions
 - Welcome screen:
     A. Check out vis of the day.